1391819/MA-seek/README.md

 - [ ] Create different files for training and testing
   - Right now, the application is constantly training
   - Moreover, the exploration/exploitation phase needs to be manually changed in order to see if the agents are learning anything
+- [ ] Create a new environment for testing the agents
 - [ ] Experiment using [Ray](https://docs.ray.io/en/latest/rllib/index.html)

 ## Highlights